Riders, teams and organisers propose Rally safety changes

-Fatigue, speed, navigational issues and courses all highlighted as issues in meeting to address safety in rally sport between FIM, riders, teams and organisers.
+Fatigue, speed, navigational issues and courses all highlighted in meeting to address safety issues in rally sport between FIM, riders, teams and organisers.

 FIM President Jorge Viegas and FIM Sports Director Jean-Paul Gombeaud met with representatives from ASO (Organisers of the Dakar Rally), rally organisers, team managers and riders Sam Sunderland and Adrien Van Beveren to discuss safety concerns within the sport of rally.